wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 ![image](https://user-images.githubusercontent.com/96860148/156926106-1d668701-f434-4a53-9c5e-00cd1df8ae54.png)

 As  usual I took web security but due to competition 😸 I had to do other challs but the focus of this writeup is only on WebSec .
-In total there were eight challs in total and I was able to solve allexcept the eighth one.
+In total there were eight challs in total and I was able to solve all except the eighth one.

 ## Challs
 * Around 100-points